Using node-local SSDs#

 Prerequisites:

-• You stage data to $TMPDIR.
+- You stage data to

-• You access data on $TMPDIR read-only.
+. - You access data on

-• A certain class of your jobs uses the same data.
+read-only. - A certain class of your jobs uses the same data.

 Result:

-If a new job is started on a node, where one of your jobs is already running, the new job does not have to stage any data and can use the already existing data from the node local $STAGING_DIR.
+If a new job is started on a node, where one of your jobs is already running, the new job does

 Script template#

-The following script template shares staged data via a directory called $STAGING_DIR.
+The following script template shares staged data via a directory called $STAGING_DIR

-In the script you have to adjust the places marked with TODO.
+In the script you have to adjust the places marked with TODO

 What the script does:

-• a job of a certain class $JOB_CLASS will stage its data into the $STAGING_DIR directory, if no other job of the same class is already running
+directory, if no other job of the same class is already running - additional jobs with the same

 Adjustments:

-• job class: readonly JOB_CLASS="TODO"
+- job class:

-• Replace TODO with a string that identifies a group of your jobs that share the same data.
+with a string that identifies a group of your jobs that share the same data. - For example, if you have jobs that use data set A and other jobs that use a different data

-• For example, if you have jobs that use data set A and other jobs that use a different data set B, then for the purpose of data sharing the first jobs could have job class A and the latter jobs jobs class B.
+set B, then for the purpose of data sharing the first jobs could have job class

 #!/bin/bash -l